GoogleChrome/web-vitals-extension/README.md

 ## Contributing

 Contributions to this project are welcome in the form of pull requests or issues.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for further details.

 If your feedback is related to how we measure metrics, please file an issue against [web-vitals](https://github.com/GoogleChrome/web-vitals) directly.